westpoint-robotics/usma_jackal/README.md

 3. Connect the USB thumbdrive to the Jackal computer and boot to it.
 You can get to the boot options by pressing <kbd>del</kbd> while booting up.
     - Navigate to Boot, and select your USB drive as the first boot option.
+    - Tab to Boot
+    - Bring up your flash drive as first boot option
+    - F4 to save and exit
+    - The Jackal should now boot to USB.  **If the image installer cannot find a mirror, it will give options to try to establish a connection again (automatically), connect manually, etc.  Leave the top option selected.
+Change the cable over to the left hand port, and then Tab to `Continue` and hit <kbd>Enter</kbd>.
+Everything should proceed automatically, and the Jackal will shut down upon completion.

 4. After the USB thumbdrive install is complete, turn off the computer and remove the USB device.

-5. Restart the computer and you will be prompted to enter a computer name, by convention we are calling them jackal## (ie jackal01).
+5. Restart the computer and you will be prompted to login.
+Use Username: administrator Password: clearpath.
+You will then be prompted to "Please enter a new name for cpr-unassigned:", by convention we are calling them jackal## (e.g. jackal01).
+You will be asked to enter the password, and then Jackal will reboot.
+Username and password will not have changed, and should not be changed.
+Now, after you log in, you should see: `administrator@jackal01:~$`or similar depending upon what ## you use to name your Jackal.

 6. Modify the network settings:
     - Edit /etc/network/interface to match the interface file in this repo